Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Are There Cats Who Can’t Hear?

 Yes.
 Some cats are born deaf.
 Cats with white fur and blue eyes are prone to deafness, as are certain breeds, such as Persian, Devon Rex, and Manx cats.
-Cats also lose their hearing due to age, toxins, and infections.
+Cats also lose their hearing due to injuries, tumors, polyps, certain medications, and chronic and severe infections.

-Aspirin, for instance, can cause cats to go deaf if consumed in sufficient quantities.
-Tumors in and around the ear and conditions that attack the auditory nerves can also have a negative impact on feline hearing.
+Tumors in and around the ear and conditions that cause inflammation of the auditory nerves can also have a negative impact on feline hearing.

-Middle and inner ear infections can damage a cat’s delicate internal ear structures to the point where deafness results.
-Common signs include inflamed skin around the ear, headshaking, and ear scratching.
+Middle and inner ear infections can damage a cat’s delicate internal ear structures and the eardrum to the point where deafness results.
+Common signs include redness and discharge from the ear, headshaking, head tilt, and ear scratching.
 Some cats suffering from an infection also have an unpleasant smell wafting from their ear or a discharge.
-Ear Infections can usually be caught and treated before they result in severe hearing loss.
+Ear Infections can usually be caught and treated before they result in chronic issues or lead to complications.

 What Happens if a Cat Can’t Hear?

 If a cat is born deaf, they’ll learn to navigate the world without relying on the ability to hear.
-The same is true for kitties that lose their hearing later in life, but they may have more trouble with their balance than cats born with the impairment.
+The same is true for kitties that lose their hearing later in life, but they may take longer to adjust than cats born with the impairment.

 British Shorthair Appearance